Cadence, an Immersive Media Exhibit

 Top down concept

-StreamDiffusion in Touch Designer
+StreamDiffusion in Touch Designer (gif from tutorial)

 Skeleton tracking